Aspen Rising Presidents Fellowship

 - an interest in assuming a community college presidency in the next 3-5 years and the necessary professional experience.

-The Rising Presidents Fellowship program is committed to identifying and developing talented leaders who reflect the diversity of the communities and students that the nation’s community colleges serve.
+The Rising Presidents Fellowship program is committed to identifying and developing talented leaders who reflect the wide array of communities that the nation’s community colleges serve.

-Cohort 10 will be onboarded in the summer of 2025 with residential sessions held between September 2025 and April 2026.
-Fellows should be prepared to attend three in-person sessions that will each include three full days of learning and engagement.
-The exact dates and locations will be provided once accepted into the program.
+Cohort 12 will be onboarded in the Summer of 2027 with three residential sessions scheduled from Fall 2027 through Spring 2028.
+Each session will include three full days of learning and engagement.
+Exact dates and locations will be shared upon acceptance into the program.

 No, you are not required to be employed at a community college in order to apply for the Rising Presidents Fellowship.
 While the majority of fellows serve in senior-level roles in community college, we encourage applicants from a variety of professional backgrounds, including: campus presidents, provosts, or vice presidents at community colleges; senior administrators in other higher education institutions or K-12 systems; and executives from outside of education with a deep commitment to ensuring students’ success.

-The cost of the fellowship is $7,000 (includes lodging and onsite meals during each seminar).
-Fellows will be responsible for paying for and arranging travel to/from seminars.
+Due to the generous support of our funders, the Aspen Institute subsidizes about 90% of the program costs for fellows, which includes lodging and onsite meals during each residential session.
+Fellows are responsible for paying a $7,000 program fee and covering all expenses related to travel to/from residential sessions.
 Limited financial aid is available to offset the fellowship fee and travel costs; applications are available after selection.

-As of October 2024, 375 leaders have completed the Aspen Presidential Fellowship, 176 of whom are serving as community college presidents.
-The Rising Presidents Fellowship (RPF) started in 2016 and the New Presidents Fellowship (NPF)—now known as the Presidents Fellowship—began in 2020.
-This growing cadre of change-makers advance student success at their institutions, support each other, and influence the entire sector, working at colleges that educate millions of students.
+As of May 2026, over 500 leaders have completed the Aspen Presidential Fellowships, 225 of whom are serving as community college presidents.
+The Rising Presidents Fellowship (RPF) started in 2016, and the New Presidents Fellowship (NPF)—now known as the Presidents Fellowship—began in 2020.
+This growing cadre of change-makers advance student success at their institutions, support each other, and influence the entire sector, working at colleges that educate millions of students

 Funders